SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Empirical Evaluation

 \subsection{Further Discussions}

 We proceed to analyze the impact of model layers on the testing performance and further discuss the performance variation of other models w.r.t. the number of attention layers.
-Due to space limit, we defer more results including in-depth ablation studies and visualization analysis to Appendix~\ref{appx-result}.
+Due to space limit, we defer more results to Appendix~\ref{appx-result}.

 \textbf{How does one-layer global attention perform compared to multi-layer attentions of Eqn.~\ref{eqn-attn-update}?} Fig.~\ref{fig:layer_ours} presents the testing performance and training time per epoch of SGFormer when the layer number of global attention increases from one to more.
 We found that using more layers does not contribute to considerable performance boost and instead leads to performance drop on the heterophilic graph \texttt{actor}.
 Even worse, multi-layer attention requires more training time costs.
 Notably, using one-layer attention of SGFormer can consistently yield highly competitive performance as the multi-layer attention.
 These results verify the effectiveness of our one-layer attention that has desirable expressivity and superior efficiency.
 In Sec.~\ref{sec-analysis} we will shed more insights into why the one-layer all-pair attention is an expressive model.